GabrieleRovigatti/prodest/prodest/paper/prodest.md

 # Summary

+The Total Factor Productivity (TFP) - also called Multi-factor productivity - measures the change in output that cannot be accounted for by changes in the amounts of input.
-Package prodest provides functions for Total Factor Productivity (TFP) estimation following the most widely-known methodologies using the control function approach.
+The R package prodest provides functions for TFP estimation following the most widely-known methodologies using the control function approach.
 Focusing on Value Added production functions, it estimates the two--steps models presented by Olley--Pakes
 (1996) [@olley_etal96] and Levinshon--Petrin (2003) [@levinsohn_etal03], as well as their correction proposed by Ackerberg--Caves--Frazer
 (2015) [@ackerberg_etal15].
 The system GMM framework proposed by Wooldridge (2009) [@wooldridge_09] is also implemented in two slightly